snarkify/arkmsm/README.md

 ## Up to 2x Performance Speedup

-The table below presents a comparison of the latencies of `ark-msm` and Arkworks 3.0 (baseline) on input sizes ranging from 2^8 to 2^18.
-Overall, `ark-msm` achieved up to 2x speedup over the baseline.
+The table below presents a comparison of the latencies of `arkmsm` and Arkworks 3.0 (baseline) on input sizes ranging from 2^8 to 2^18.
+Overall, `arkmsm` achieved up to 2x speedup over the baseline.

 | Input Size (ms)  | 2^8      | 2^9      | 2^10     | 2^11     | 2^12     | 2^13     | 2^14     | 2^15     | 2^16     | 2^17     | 2^18     |